Canada to Unveil $20 Billion Plan for Carbon Capture and Net-Zero Energy Subsidies

 The decision comes after industry stakeholders expressed concerns about the prolonged absence of state support for carbon capture utilization and storage (CCUS) projects, as well as for equipment dedicated to producing low-carbon energy.
 Back in September, industry lobbies warned that investments totaling around C$50 billion ($36 billion) were at risk without prompt government intervention.

-Minister Chrystia Freeland is expected to unveil the investment tax credit (ITC) during the presentation of the Fall Economic Statement (FES) to parliament on Tuesday afternoon, according to insider information.
+Minister Chrystia Freeland is expected to unveil the investment tax credit (ITC) funding during the presentation of the Fall Economic Statement (FES) to parliament on Tuesday afternoon, according to insider information.
 This funding, part of the larger plan, will be incorporated into legislation to be submitted to parliament later this month.
 Previous budget estimates indicate that the five ITC programs collectively could channel approximately C$27 billion ($19.7 billion) during their initial five years of operation.

 The proposed legislation will also introduce labor provisions tied to most ITCs.
 Investors seeking to benefit from the maximum subsidy will be required to adhere to these provisions, including paying workers the prevailing union wage and offering apprenticeship opportunities.